Christian Bethancourt Player Props: Rays vs. Diamondbacks

 Christian Bethancourt At The Plate

-- Bethancourt is hitting .232 with 10 doubles, seven home runs and six walks.
+- Bethancourt has 10 doubles, seven home runs and six walks while hitting .227.

+- Bethancourt has reached base via a hit in 29 games this year (of 50 played), and had multiple hits in nine of those games.

-- He has hit a home run in 14.3% of his games this year, and 4% of his chances at the plate.
+- He has hit a long ball in seven games this season (14.0%), leaving the park in 3.9% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.